Aṅguttara Nikāya 9.72

 Yassa cittaṁ na namati ātappāya anuyogāya sātaccāya padhānāya, ayaṁ pañcamo cetasovinibandho.

-This is the fifth emotional shackle.
+This is the fifth shackle of the heart.

 Ime kho, bhikkhave, pañca cetasovinibandhā.

-These are the five emotional shackles.
+These are the five shackles of the heart.

 Imesaṁ kho, bhikkhave, pañcannaṁ cetasovinibandhānaṁ pahānāya cattāro satipaṭṭhānā bhāvetabbā.